nosamu-art/jma-forecast-verification/README.md

-# JMA Forecast Verification
+# Precipitation Verification Map (Non-official)

-This project is a statistical processing and data engineering demonstration for objectively verifying and visualizing the accuracy of Japan Meteorological Agency prefectural weather forecasts using observed values from AMeDAS stations.
+This project is a statistical processing and data engineering demonstration for objectively verifying and visualizing precipitation forecasts using observed values from AMeDAS stations.
+It is not an official JMA service.

 It aims to build a pipeline that parses JMAXML, the JMA Disaster Prevention Information XML format with a complex hierarchical structure, calculates regional precipitation forecast accuracy, and serves the results as static JSON data for an interactive map-based verification website.